RosettaCommons/demos/tutorials/scoring_and_prep/scoring_and_prep.md

             grep SCORE 4TQ5_silent.out > 4TQ5_silent.scorelines

-        The numbers in 4TQ5_silent.sc should be the same as for 4TQ5_silent.scorelines, as when the silent file was generated it was with the default talaris2013 scorefunction.
+        The exact numbers in 4TQ5_silent.sc will likely be different than in 4TQ5_silent.scorelines, as when the latter was generated, it was with the then-default talaris2013 scorefunction.
+Since that time, the scorefunction has been updated to the now-default (at the time of this writing) ref2015 scorefunction.

     5. There are different scorefunctions in Rosetta depending on the application and protocol.
-The talaris2013 scorefunction is the current default and works well for most cases, but you may need to specify a different scorefunction for different applications.
+The ref2015 scorefunction is the current default and works well for most cases, but you may need to specify a different scorefunction for different applications.
 For example, 4TQ5 is a membrane protein, so would be better scored using a membrane scorefunction.
 Here we use the "membrane_highres_Menv_smooth" scorefunction.
 This scorefunction requires additional information - a "spanfile" which specifies where the membrane is.
 The **4TQ5.span** file is provided for you in the inputs directory.

             ~/rosetta_workshop/rosetta/main/source/bin/score_jd2.linuxgccrelease \
             -in:file:silent 4TQ5_silent.out -score:weights membrane_highres_Menv_smooth \
+            -restore_pre_talaris_behavior true \
             -in:file:spanfile 4TQ5.span -out:file:scorefile 4TQ5_membrane.sc

-        * Note that the scores are different for the membrane scoring versus the default talaris2013 scoring.
+        * Note that the scores are different for the membrane scoring versus the default ref2015 scoring.

         * Most protocols can take alternative scorefunctions, although some may not have been adequately tested for use with membrane proteins, symmetric proteins, etc.

+	* The membrane scorefunction currently relies on scoring functionality that has changed as the scorefunction has been updated.
+To use this particular scorefunction, it is necessary to include the "restore\_pre\_talaris\_behavior" flag.

     6. The score_jd2 application can be used to convert silent files to PDBs.
 We'll specifically be extracting the four best scoring (lowest total_score) structures.
 We can do so with the -in:file:tags, which takes the names (tags) of the structures we want to extract.
 Keep in mind that rescoring added a "_0001" to the structure name, so the input tag should be without it

             ~/rosetta_workshop/rosetta/main/source/bin/score_jd2.linuxgccrelease \
             -in:file:silent 4TQ5_silent.out -score:weights membrane_highres_Menv_smooth \
+            -restore_pre_talaris_behavior true \
             -in:file:spanfile 4TQ5.span -in:file:tags 4TQ5_0002 4TQ5_0007 4TQ5_0009 4TQ5_0019 \
             -out:pdb